neooriginal/RoboCrew-ControlSystem/docs/navigation.md

 - **Occupancy Map**: Projects vision-detected obstacles onto a 2D top-down grid map.
     - **Input**: Video frames (640x480).
     - **Output**: 800x800 pixel grid map (5cm/pixel resolution) with the robot centered.
     - **Update**: As the robot moves, new obstacle observations are drawn onto the map, and the robot's pose path is traced.

-### 5. Loop & Oscillation Detection
-The system monitors recent actions to detect if the robot is stuck in a repetitive loop (e.g., Forward -> Back -> Forward).
-- **Warning**: If a pattern repeats, the AI receives a system warning.
-- **Intervention**: If the loop persists, the system forces a turn to break the deadlock.

 ## Usage